PhucHoang321/AgarioGame/README.md

 ```

 # User Interface and Game Design Decisions
-	We designed to make it look calmly not so bright and not so dark.
+	We aim for simple minimal design that is easy to read and play.
 	The welcome page GUI is looking very good.
 # Overview of the Agario functionality
 	Let the player eat foods, other players, also spit when reach the requirement mass.